 Here are a few points to help ensure you use a positive tone of voice when communicating with your partner:

-- In a disagreement, opt for using “I” statements rather than ‘you’ statements.
+- In a disagreement, opt for “I” statements rather than ‘you’ statements.
 Express your feelings instead of pointing blame or surfacing your partner’s mistakes.
 You can do this by starting with “When this happens…I feel this….”

 - Remember to speak slowly; this will help give your partner time to understand what you’re trying to say.
 Speaking slowly also gives you time to carefully choose your words and make sure you speak with a positive tone of voice.